The Yield Curve and Your Investments

 The shape of the yield curve helps us see the relationship between various term/yield combinations available for any given bond class at any given point in time.

 Just as our body temperature is optimal around 98.6°F (37°C), there’s a preferred equilibrium between bond market terms and yields.
-“Normal” occurs when short-term bonds are yielding less than their longer-term counterparts.
-Under normal economic conditions, investors expect to be compensated with a term premium for taking the incremental risk of owning longer maturities.
-They’re accepting more uncertainty about how current prices will compare to future possibilities.
-Conversely, they’ll accept lower rates for shorter-term instruments, offering greater certainty.
+“Normal” occurs when short-term bonds yield less than their longer-term counterparts.
+Investors expect to be compensated with a term premium for the added uncertainty of longer maturities.

 Variations on the Curve

-Big picture, this typically means investing in bonds that offer the highest yield for the least amount of term, credit and call risk.
-(Call risk is realized if the bond issuer “calls” or pays off their bond before it matures, which usually forces the bond’s investors to accept lower rates if they want to remain invested in the bond market.)
+Big picture, this typically means investing in bonds that offer the highest yield for the least amount of term, credit, and call risk.
+(Call risk is when a bond issuer repays the bond early, which may leave investors needing to reinvest at lower rates.)

 The Takeaway

-In short, it’s fine to consider the yield curve, but it’s best to look past it to the distant horizon as you invest toward your steadfast financial goals.
-We hope you’ll be in touch if we can tell you more about how fixed income/bond investing best fits into that greater context.
+In short, it’s fine to consider the yield curve, but it’s best to look past it to the distant horizon as you invest toward your financial goals.